catalina17/academic-website/content/authors/admin/_index.md

 # - Visitors
 ---

-I am a second-year PhD student within the [Artificial Intelligence Group](https://www.cl.cam.ac.uk/research/ai/) of the [Department of Computer Science and Technology](https://cst.cam.ac.uk) (formerly known as the Computer Laboratory), supervised by [Pietro Liò](https://www.cl.cam.ac.uk/~pl219/) and affiliated with [King's College](https://www.kings.cam.ac.uk).
+I am a second-year PhD student at the [Department of Computer Science and Technology](https://cst.cam.ac.uk), University of Cambridge, supervised by [Pietro Liò](https://www.cl.cam.ac.uk/~pl219/) and affiliated with [King's College](https://www.kings.cam.ac.uk).
 My research focuses on learning from complex-structured data in multimodal and relational settings.

-Starting with the MPhil, I have been considerably involved in academic and department life - supervising several courses for three colleges, interviewing undergraduate applicants for Murray Edwards and King's colleges, supervising four undergraduate projects and co-supervising three master's research projects, being the chair of [women@CL](https://www.cst.cam.ac.uk/women) in 2018-19 and deputy chair for 2019-20.
+Ever since my MPhil year, I have been considerably involved in academic and department life - supervising several courses for three colleges, interviewing undergraduate applicants for Murray Edwards and King's colleges, supervising four undergraduate projects and co-supervising three master's research projects, being the chair of [women@CL](https://www.cst.cam.ac.uk/women) in 2018-19 and deputy chair for 2019-20.

-In my "free time", I row in King's College W1, play guitar/sing in a rock band and chase my favourite bands on tour.
+In my "free time", I row with the Women's First Boat in King's College, play guitar/sing in a rock band and chase my favourite bands on tour. 🎼